minio/docs/source/includes/k8s/deploy-operator.rst

 MinIO Operator Components
 -------------------------

-The MinIO Operator exists in its own namespace.
+The MinIO Operator exists in its own namespace in which it creates Kubernetes resources.
-Within the Operator's namespace, the MinIO Operator utilizes two pods:

-- The Operator pod for the base Operator functions to deploy, manage, modify, and maintain tenants.
-- Console pod for the Operator's Graphical User Interface, the Operator Console.
+Those resources includes pods, services, replicasets, and deployments.

+The Operator pods monitor all namespaces by default for objects using the MinIO CRD and manages those resources automatically.

 When you use the Operator to create a tenant, the tenant *must* have its own namespace.
 Within that namespace, the Operator generates the pods required by the tenant configuration.

-Each pod runs three containers:
+Each Tenant pod runs three containers:

 - MinIO Container that runs all of the standard MinIO functions, equivalent to basic MinIO installation on baremetal.
   This container stores and retrieves objects in the provided mount points (persistent volumes).